eduarbo/pure/readme.md

 This structure makes it easy to read for me as I can identify easily the executed commands and working directories through the scrollback buffer due to its fixed position in the line.
-Since the left-sided prompt is splited in 2 lines it works well on small windows.
-This is perfect to me as I always end up working with multiple tmux panes.
+Since the prompt is splited in 2 lines it works well on small windows.
+This is perfect to me as I always end up working with multiple kitty/tmux panes.

 To keep it simple I just support the features I use on a daily basis, so this prompt won't be cluttered with fancy and useless battery indicators.